mhornstein/Tabular-Data-Science-Final-Project/README.md

 ## Additional Resources

-* **Questionnaires**  -  The questionnaires used in the project can be accessed through the links provided in the file [LinksToQuestionnaires.pdf](https://github.com/mhornstein/Tabular-Data-Science-Final-Project/blob/main/LinksToQuestionnaires.pdf "LinksToQuestionnaires.pdf").
+* **Questionnaires**  -  Links to the questionnaires used in the project can be found [here](https://github.com/mhornstein/Tabular-Data-Science-Final-Project/blob/main/linksToQuestionnaires.md "here").
 * **Report** – The complete report is available in the [report.pdf](https://github.com/mhornstein/Tabular-Data-Science-Final-Project/blob/main/report.pdf "report.pdf") file.